jpin730/node-rest-server/README.md

 # Node REST Server

 This project is for implementation of a REST Server with ExpressJS.
+This app has multiple CRUD endpoints using MongoDB, authentication with JWT and Google Identity and file upload endpoint for the user's avatar using Cloudinary.

 ## Usage